ptrkrlsrd/modelo/README.md

 # Modelo
-Project templating made easy.
-Boilerplate projects from your Github Templates
+## Project templating made easy.

 ![](recorded.gif)

 ## Intro
-With Modelo you can easily create projects from Github templates.
+Modelo makes it easy to boilerplate projects from your Github Templates.

 ## Usage
 * Get an Github access token to be able to retrieve your repos